-Following the breakfast, we will take a short transfer by private car from your hotel on Hong Kong Island to Lantau Island.
-Upon arrival at Tung Chung City Center, catch the the iconic Ngong Ping Cable Car for a 5.7 kilometer (25 minutes) ride to Ngong Ping village.
+Following the breakfast, we will take a short transfer by private car to Lantau Island.
+Upon arrival at Tung Chung City Center, catch the the iconic Ngong Ping Cable Car for a 5.7 kilometer (25 minutes) ride to Ngong Ping Village.
 From the cabin, enjoy the breathtaking panorama of the Hong Kong International Airport, verdant, mountainous terrain of Lantau Island, the Big Buddha and the 360-degree view of Ngong Ping Plateau.

 Our next stop is the quaint and picturesque village of Tai O in the Western coast of Lantau Island.
 From Ngong Ping village, we take bus 21 to Tai O terminus (approximately 20 minutes) and walk for around five minutes along the waterfront to reach Tai O. This village is one of the few remaining places where you can still see traditional stilt houses predominant of the old Southern Chinese fishing villages in Hong Kong.
 Upon arrival, take a leisurely stroll around the village, harbor and market where you can sample local specialties such as dried fish and shrimps, shrimp pâté, and rice cakes.

-From Tai O village, take a public bus to the beautiful, 3 km beach of Cheung Sha.
-After a short break on the beach, the public bus will take us Mui Wo where we embark on the ferry to cruise back to Hong Kong island.
+From the Tai O village, take a public bus to the beautiful 3 km beach of Cheung Sha.
+After a short break on the beach, the public bus will take us to Mui Wo where we embark on the ferry to cruise back to Hong Kong island.

 Overnight in Hong Kong.